PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 	don't do anything if they are clicked.

   - Separator.
 This is a horizontal line that can be used to delineate sections in the menu.

+  - Pop-up.
+This is a pop-up list that has previously been defined via List Maintenance.

 Items can be rearranged by dragging & dropping them into a new position in the panel on the left.
 A Menu item or a Separator can be dropped on a Submenu item.
 Just like the list items, when dragging